 New Credit Accounts

 The number of new accounts you open and apply for counts as 10 percent of your score.
-Yes, that’s right: You are graded not just on the accounts you open, but the ones you try to open.
+Yes, that’s right: You are graded not just on the accounts you open but the ones you try to open.

-Last but not least, accounting for 10 percent of your credit score, is the mix of credit you have.
+Last but not least, accounting for 10 percent of your credit score is the mix of credit you have.
 Mortgages, store accounts, credit cards, installment loans, and other types of debts are all considered in this formula.
 Lenders like to see a nice mix that demonstrates you’re a balanced borrower.
-Though it’s not the most powerful scoring component, keep it in mind before you’re tempted to open six new credit cards in your name.
+Though it’s not the most potent scoring component, keep it in mind before you’re tempted to open six new credit cards in your name.